eahs/FBLAManager/README.md

 In order to build for Android you will need Visual Studio or Visual Studio for Mac.
 Upon opening the Visual Studio solution it will immediately download all necessary packages from Nuget.
-You will need to execute a debug version of the QuizzicalFBLA.Android project either on a simulator or by connecting an Android mobile device that has Developer Options and Enable USB debugging turned on.
+You will need to execute a debug version of the FBLAManager.Android project either on a simulator or by connecting an Android mobile device that has Developer Options and Enable USB debugging turned on.

 ## Resources Used